ensonun/eSPH/README.md

 # eSPH
-eSPH is a simple, lightweight 2D Riemann solver based high-order SPH code written in MATLAB.
+eSPH is a simple, lightweight 2D SPH code written in MATLAB.
+The method is based on a high-order, low-dissipation Riemann solver SPH architecture.

 It is part of Enson's final year project for a MEng degree at Imperial College London.
 Please refer to my [thesis]() for more information and references.

 ## Dependencies

 The code uses the functions in this repository and MATLAB built-in functions only.
-After downloading, remember to put **all** member functions in the same directory as the ```mainSPH.m```.
+After downloading, remember to put **all** member functions in the same directory as the ```eSPH.m```.

 To enable parallel computing, please ensure that the [Parallel Computing Toolbox](https://uk.mathworks.com/products/parallel-computing.html) is installed in your local MATLAB.